-The circuit construction and modelling activities supported the implementation of constructivist teaching in the Advanced Hydrology classroom, where students are the constructors of a post-secondary undergraduate hydrology class.
-In the context of this activity, students constructed knowledge rather than and did not serve as passive consumers of facts and materialmaterials provided by the instructor for rote memorization.
+The circuit construction and modelling activities described in this paper supported the implementation of constructivist teaching in a post-secondary undergraduate hydrology class.
+In the context of this activity, students constructed knowledge and did not serve as passive consumers of facts and materials provided by the instructor for rote memorization.
 The instructor also served in the role of a facilitator to support student learning.
 This motivated students to attempt the circuit construction task and heightened interest in the activity.
-Given the engagement of the students in this class, by the circuit activity, similar constructivist teaching and innovative class activities should be more widely applied in hydrology classrooms at the higher education post-secondary, level to improve the student experience-and, enhance learning.
+Given the engagement of students by the circuit activity, similar constructivist teaching and innovative class activities should be more widely applied in hydrology classrooms at the post-